 The Canary Islands are an archipelago, south of continental Spain, off the coast of Morocco.
 The island chain is of volcanic origin and the Cumbre Vieja rout spans across the island, from north to south.
 The rout is approximately 150 kilometers long and takes around a fortnight to complete.
 The full hike can be divided into two shorter treks the Ruta de la Cresteria, which goes around the rim of the Caldeira de Taburiente a dormant volcano, and the Volcano rout located in the south of the island which will take you zigzagging around ancient volcanic craters and though otherworldly landscapes.

-Easily the most famous hiking rout, also known as The Way of St. James.
-To be precise this hiking rout consists of several ancient pilgrimage routes, all heading towards the Cathedral of Santiago de Compostela in Galicia.
-One of the oldest and most popular routes starts in the city of Oviedo in the province of Asturias, know as the Primitivo Rout.
-Perhaps the most popular rout starts in France and makes its way across the northern coast of Spain.
+Easily the most famous hiking route, also known as The Way of St. James.
+To be precise this hiking route consists of several ancient pilgrimage routes, all heading towards the Cathedral of Santiago de Compostela in Galicia.
+One of the oldest and most popular routes starts in the city of Oviedo in the province of Asturias, known as the Primitivo Rout.
+Perhaps the most popular route starts in France and makes its way across the northern coast of Spain.

 El Caminito del Rey is one of the most popular routs you can take in southern Spain now adays, but was once considered one of the most dangerous hikes you could undertake.
 The rout use to have sections of the pathway missing which wouldn’t be a big deal if we were talking about a smooth, tranquil jaunt though the Andalusian countryside, but El Caminito del Rey will take you through sheer cliff with dramatic drops.
 So safe pathways are a must.